GETTING STARTED

 What is Upstream?
 What are Upstream’s market hours and trading days?
 What does it mean that Upstream is a MERJ Exchange Market?
 What is MERJ Exchange?
 How is MERJ regulated?
 Who can trade on Upstream?
 Who can buy Collectibles on Upstream?
 What devices can I trade on?
 Can a U.S.-based investor trade on Upstream?
 What opportunities can I participate in on Upstream?
 How much does it cost to use Upstream?
 What technology is powering Upstream?
 What is the vision behind Upstream?OPENING & FUNDING YOUR ACCOUNT

 How do I open an Upstream account?
 When would you require my identification?
-Trouble Receiving Your KYC Code SMS?
+What if i have trouble receiving my KYC code via SMS?
 How do I fund my Upstream account using PayPal?
 How do I fund my Upstream account using a debit or credit card?
 When I try to fund my account using a Debit or Credit Card, I’m asked to log in to PayPal.
 Why is this?
-How do I Fund my Upstream Account using a Bank Wire Transfer?
+How do I fund my Upstream Account using a Bank Wire Transfer?
 How are my U.S. Dollar funds kept safe?
 How do I use my Upstream wallet on Mainnet/Metamask?
 How do I fund my Upstream account with USDC cryptocurrency?
 How do I withdraw Upstream funds back to USDC cryptocurrency?
 How are my USDC funds kept safe?
-How long does it take to KYC on Upstream?
+How long does it take for KYC identity verification to be verified?
 When will my funds be available to invest?
 How can I check the current balance of my Upstream funds?
 Is there a minimum funding requirement?
 How do I withdraw funds from my Upstream account?
 What are the fees to fund or withdraw funds from my account?
 Can I open a Joint or Corporate account?ACCOUNT MANAGEMENT & LOGIN

 What is a Collectible?
 What is the Upstream Collectibles Marketplace?
 How do I Claim a Collectible?
 How can I purchase a Collectible?
 What’s a redeemable Collectible?
 How can I redeem a Collectibles?
 What are Collectible Transactions?
 What is a Collectibles Auction?
 How can I sell a Collectibles?
 What if I am the highest bidder when the Collectible Auction closes?
 Where can I create a Collectible?
 Can I track how my auction is doing?
 What happens if one or more people bid above my reserve price?
 What happens if nobody bids at or above my reserve price?
 Can I cancel an auction before the close?
 How do I place a bid?
 Where can I read the full Terms and Conditions for Collectible Auctions?
 What technical standard do Upstream Collectibles follow?
 How do I report objectionable Collectible media?
 How do I report copyright infringements of Collectible media offered for auction?
 When I own a Collectibles, what are my rights?
 How do I export my Collectible, and what is the fee for a Collectibles export?
 How can I “see” my exported Collectible in MetaMask?
 What might Upstream consider objectionable Collectible material?
 What are Upstream’s unique Collectible integrations?
 How do I book an intro call?
 What are the Collectibles on Upstream versus Collectibles on other platforms?GETTING LISTED ON UPSTREAM